Electrification

 The electricity sector is best placed to meet the growing demand for energy while fulfilling commitments to reduce greenhouse gas emissions, thanks to its ability to integrate renewable sources.
 The electrification of the economy is the challenge of the 21st century, particularly in sectors traditionally dependent on fossil fuels such as transport (through electric vehicles), buildings (through heat pumps) and industry (through tailor-made solutions).
 Discover the main advantages of electrification.

-Energy is part of our daily lives and is essential for us to carry out simple tasks such as heating our homes, starting the car or working on the computer in the office.
+Energy is an essential part of our daily lives and enables us to carry out simple tasks such as heating our homes, starting the car or working on the computer in the office.
 However, our way of living has long been based on energy consumption that contributes to the emission of CO2 – one of the most damaging greenhouse gases (GHG) in the environment.
 Shifting to a more sustainable, resilient and secure model requires us to change the way we generate and consume electricity.

 In this context, electrification plays a key role.
 This concept refers to the process of using electricity generated from renewable energy sources – such as wind, solar, hydro or geothermal – to replace fossil fuels – such as oil or natural gas – to perform tasks or power systems.